Algo trading case: Sebi not keen on NSE settlement plea

 The queries sent to the National Stock Exchange (NSE) on the status of the settlement plea remained unanswered.

-The bourse's Rs 10,000 crore initial public offer has been delayed because of probe in the co-location matter and the regulator had earlier issued show cause notices to several individuals and the exchange, while the role of some brokers is also being probed
+The bourses Rs 10,000 crore initial public offer has been delayed because of probe in the co-location matter and the regulator had earlier issued show cause notices to several individuals and the exchange, while the role of some brokers is also being probed.
+PTI SP PTI SP BJ MKJ MKJ

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today